Chris Lattner's Homepage

 Objective-C, Rust, Haskell, Ruby, Python, C#, CLU, and far too many others

 to list.
-As of Dec 2015, Swift is open source!
-Join its development at http://swift.org.
+As of Dec 2015, Swift is open source, and you can participate at http://swift.org.

 The Xcode Playgrounds feature and REPL were a personal passion of mine, to